Electrical discharge machining

 Precision machining

-CGR produces tools, prototypes and small series by wire erosion and sink erosion.
-Our specialized EDM production units operate wire erosion and sink erosion machines, as well as fast hole drilling EDM.
-Materials include steel, aluminum, carbide, chrome cobalt, copper, graphite, Inconel, inox, titan and alloys.
+CGR manufactures tools, prototypes and small series using EDM.
+Our specialist machining production units use wire EDM and sinker EDM, as well as rapid hole drilling EDM.
+Materials include steel, aluminium, carbide, chromium, cobalt, copper, graphite, Inconel, stainless steel, titanium and alloys.
 Wire diameters range from 0.07mm to 0.33mm.
-The main applications are prototyping and small series production for the aerospace and automotive industry as well as for electrical engineering.
+The main applications are prototyping and small series production for the aerospace, automotive and electrical engineering industries.

 Buy now